www.medievalbookshop.co.uk

 Including or excluding words: To make sure that a specific word is always included in your search topic, place the plus (+) symbol before the key word in the search box.
 To make sure that a specific word is always excluded from your search topic, place a minus (-) sign before the keyword in the search box.

-Be careful when using this method: a search only returns the first occurrence of your search terms for any page, so searching on "+chaucer -canterbury" will ignore a page if its first Chaucer example also includes Canterbury in the description (i.e., quite often).
+Be careful when using this method: a search only returns the first occurrence of your search terms for any page: for example, searching on "+chaucer -canterbury" will ignore a page if its first Chaucer example also includes Canterbury in the description (i.e., quite often).

 Expand your search using wildcards (*):